Yizack/nuxt-webhook-validators/README.md

 ## Quick Setup

-1. Add nuxt-webhooks-validator in your Nuxt project
+1. Add nuxt-webhook-validators in your Nuxt project

 ```
-pnpm add nuxt-webhooks-validator
+pnpm add nuxt-webhook-validators
 ```

 2. Add the module in your `nuxt.config.ts`